wui-hong/tp/docs/UserGuide.md

 #### Deleting a person : `deletePerson`

-Deletes the specified person from the spendnsplit book.
+Deletes the specified person from the application.

 Format: `deletePerson INDEX`